What is a∙e sexologist?

-The clinical sexologist∙ne holds a clinical master’s degree in sexology and a license dispensed by the Ordre des sexologues du Québec (OPSQ).
-The clinical sexologist∙ne can be certified to do the assessment of sexual disorders, also known as sexual dysfunction.
-The clinical sexologist∙ne may also hold a license in psychotherapy dispensed by the Ordre des psychologues du Québec (OPQ), which authorizes him or her to simultaneously use the title of psychotherapist.
+Certainly, this authorizes him to simultaneously bear the title of psychotherapist.
 Psychotherapy is a psychological treatment that aims to promote significant changes in a person’s cognitive, emotional or behavioural functioning, interpersonal system, personality or health status.
-This treatment goes beyond assistance with current difficulties or a counseling and support relationship.
+So this treatment goes beyond help with everyday difficulties or an advice and support report, or the helping relationship.

-It is possible to consult a∙e sexologist for various difficulties.
+It is possible to consult a sexologist for various problems.

 Difficulties related to sexual development, such as: